-Backups are an essential component of every enterprise’s digital strategy.
+Secure backups are an essential component of every enterprise’s digital security strategy.
 However, backups can be read and altered by unauthorized third-parties if they aren’t properly protected.
 As use of third-party backup providers becomes more common, this problem is exacerbated.

-With GaraSign, backups are encrypted to prevent unauthorized users from reading the data, while the decryption keys remain secured in an HSM.
+With GaraSign, backups are encrypted to prevent unauthorized users from reading the privileged data, while the decryption keys remain secured in the Hardware Security Module (HSM).
 GaraSign is agnostic to which third-party provider is being used to perform the backup and transparently integrates into any existing backup processes.

 GaraSign supports transparently encrypting, decrypting, signing, and verifying backup files.
 This allows GaraSign to integrate seamlessly into existing backup and restore processes, making deployment easy for organizations of any size.

-Since backups are created far more often than restore processes occur, GaraSign’s advanced security controls can be applied to the decryption keys (used during restore) but not on the signing keys (used during backups). multi-factor authentication, device authentication, approval workflows, IP address whitelisting, notifications, and more.
+Since backups are created far more often than restore processes occur, GaraSign’s advanced security controls can be applied to the decryption keys (used during restore) but not on the signing keys (used during backups). multi-factor authentication (MFA), device authentication, approval workflows, IP address whitelisting, notifications, and more.

 Schedule a demo to see how GaraSign can improve the security and performance of cryptographic operations throughout your environment.